samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 * the facility to add and remove a movie to/from an array in local storage
 * a new view to display the movies from the watch list using the `MovieList` component we created earlier

-The interaction with [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is going to be marshalled through a new class called `WatchlistManager`.
+The interaction with [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is going to be marshaled through a new class called `WatchlistManager`.
 Create a new file inside the `src` folder called `watchlist-manager.ts`, and start by importing some types that we'll need:

 ```js
 import { EventEmitter } from 'events';